Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Final answer: A. Yes**

-### Question-48  💩💩💩
+### Question-53 💩💩💩

 You use Azure Pipelines to manage build pipelines, Github to store source code, and Dependabot to manage dependencies.

 You have an app named App1.

-Dependabot detects a dependency in App1 that requires an update.
+**Dependabot detects a dependency in App1 that requires an update.**

 What should you do first to apply the update?

 * A. Create a pull request.
 * B. Approve the pull request.